wandabwa2004/DS_Projects/README.md

 [Repository](https://github.com/wandabwa2004/SharepointUploader)

 Tool designed and developed using Python and Streamlit to help you upload files to an online Sharepoint location.
-This works with Sharepoint 365 but can be modified to fit earlier SharePoint versions.Current functionality includes:
+This works with Sharepoint 365 but can be modified to fit earlier SharePoint versions.
+Current functionality includes:

 * Specifying the folder path to the files to be  uploaded (Source URL).
 * Summary information of the files to be  uploaded.